laacz/advent-of-code/2019/readme.md

 ## Day 19

 Part 1 - trivial.
 Part 2 trivial as well.
 It was a bit sus at first.
 We just need to check if square's corners fit.

+## Day 20

+This is SO MUCH HARDER than I remember from 2021 up to 2024 (I'm doing 2019 in 2025).
+Now I remember why I love and hate AoC.

+For part 1 parsing was the most extreme I've ever encountered within AoC.
+After several attempts just implemented _Maze_ struct.
+Then it was simple BFS.

+Part 2 was not immediately clear to me.
+The task I mean.
+And parsing was once again extreme.
+Then I show myself into all fots with incorrect BFS implementation and bad choice of key.